 Through study of scores and listening to recordings develop your understanding of the stylistic hallmarks of musical styles and periods in Western classical music.
 Learn the key features of Baroque, Classical, Romantic and 20th Century musical periods and develop confidence in differentiating between styles and key composers (which forms an important strand of the Grade 6+ theory exams).

+This course will focus on vocal textures.
 Works studied in this course will include selected movements from:

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.